Employment Opportunity: More Than Four Walls, Housing First Worker

 - Days, with potential on-call evening and weekend hours

-Please submit a resume and cover letter to the attention of the Personnel Committee with the title of the position in the subject line.
-The cover letter should expressly indicate how your experience meets the job requirements.
+Please submit resume and cover letter to the attention of the Personnel Committee with the title of the position in the subject line.
+Cover letter should expressly indicate how your experience meets the job requirements.

 By email: email@example.com